Dragoslav Šekularac: Playing abroad

 He later played for Independiente Santa Fe in Colombia for five seasons, before transferring to Millonarios from Bogotá.
 He eventually ended his playing career in France with Paris FC and later on as a player-coach in Canada with the Serbian White Eagles in 1975.
+While in Toronto, Šekularac posed for a photograph beside the royal insignia of pre-war Serbia for which he had his passport temporarily revoked by the Yugoslav government.
 While playing in Colombia, he was referred to as el Pelé blanco (the white Pelé).

 International career

 At only 18, he made his national team debut on 30 September 1956.
 He was on the national side that won the silver medal at the 1956 Summer Olympics in Melbourne, Australia, and also participated in the World Cups of 1958 and 1962.
 He went on to make 41 senior international appearances, scoring 6 goals.

 A highlight of his international career was the 1960 European Nations' Cup, where Šekularac earned the spot in the Team of the Tournament.
 Forty years later, he reminisced on the matches: